 The first ocean coring operations for the Deep Sea Drilling Project began on August 11, 1968.
-During the ensuing years of drilling operations in the Atlantic, Pacific, and Indian oceans, the Gulf of Mexico, Caribbean Sea, and Mediterranean Sea, and Antarctic waters, the scientific objectives that had been set forth were successfully accomplished.
+During the ensuing years of drilling operations in the Atlantic, Pacific and Indian Oceans, the Gulf of Mexico, Caribbean Sea, Mediterranean Sea, and Antarctic waters, the scientific objectives that had been proposed were successfully accomplished.
 Primarily, the age of the ocean basins and their processes of development were determined.
-Emphasis was placed on broad reconnaissance and on testing the involvement of the mid-oceanic rise systems in the development of the ocean basins.

-From these concepts came major interpretations of the results of the drilling as they bear on patterns of sedimentation and physical and chemical characteristics of the ancient oceans.
+The validity of the hypothesis of sea floor spreading was firmly demonstrated and its dynamics studied.
+Emphasis was placed on broad reconnaissance and testing the involvement of midoceanic ridge systems in the development of the ocean basin.
+Later legs of the CHALLENGER's voyages concentrated on the nature of the oceanic crust, the sedimentary history of the passive ocean margins, sediment dynamics along active ocean margins and other areas of interest.
+The accumulated results of this project have led to major new interpretations of the pattern of sedimentation and the physical and chemical characteristics of the ancient oceans.